-RE: Extbase Blog Example Extension - Added by David Bruchmann over 5 years ago
+RE: Extbase Blog Example Extension - Added by David Bruchmann about 6 years ago

 Extbase is already long time existing, it always changed something and extensions - even if available as extbase-version - never work on the wrong TYPO3 / extbase version.

 The challenge to write an extbase-extension is quite high and mastered by many developers, but I don't know an extension that is really running on all versions of TYPO3 / extbase.

 Documentation about changes in TYPO3 is not available in a central table where you just can look up how to make it smarter as developer and most developers write an extension for max.
 2-5 versions and then the often adjustments for upcoming TYPO3 versions is forgotten or just not covered by any budget.

 The challenge to make an installation with blog, news, galleries, feeds, community-extensions and maybe 2-3 individual extensions for customer-needs and all this on base of extbase-extensions: please show me that installation with price.

 That's the reason that even agencies that are involved in development or documentation of extbase itself, still install systems on base of TYPO3 version 4 for customers.